th2-net/th2-docs/content/common/modules/codec.md

 - `logFile` settings can be added on request to th2-support.
 There's no need to fill this field, because mostly you don’t need higher levels of logs.

-- `CodecParameters.parseMessageLengthAsSeparateMessage` - when set to `true`, **codec** parses `MessageLength` as a separate message.
-This helps to separate the logical content of the message from its length, because, for example, in ITCH, MDF and FIX protocols the length of the messages is constant and there is no need to glue it to the message itself.
-For protocols with variable length like OMnet protocol you need to fill this field.

 - In `extended-settings.resources` the `limits` must be greater than `requests`.
 So, if in Kubernetes you faced an error “Search line limits were exceeded” when you try to bring up the box then you should increase box resources and check that `limits` > `requests`.

 - `service` parameter: set `service.enabled` `true` if you want this component to be available to other components.
 For the bookchecker it is false.